Eclynos/High_School_projects/README.md

 # Parralel_worlds

 ### Parralel worlds is a survival isometric game coded in python with [pygame](https://www.pygame.org/docs/) library.
 ### This game is not over and has no goal yet.
-I did all the graphics and animations myself.
+I did all the graphics and animations myself with [Aseprite](https://www.aseprite.org/).
 ### It's a survival game where you can break obstacles pick them up and build things with them.
 For now the only craft available is a bridge.

 ![simple](https://user-images.githubusercontent.com/121762901/230479735-97997da7-3e7c-4d66-b4ae-a8251f0a9379.png)